Summer Camps Policies and Procedures

 Sign-out procedure

-• By selecting self-sign-out families are providing official consent to the manner of the release of participants.
+By selecting self-sign-out, families are providing official consent to the manner of the release of participants.

 Late drop-off

-Campers and leaders begin departing Aldred Centre for their camp classrooms/labs/gyms promptly at 9 am each morning.
-It is the responsibility of all families to contact SAIT Summer Camps via telephone at 403.210.5650 to inform the admin team if a camper will be absent, late or picked up early.
+All families must contact SAIT Summer Camps via telephone at 403.210.5650 to inform the admin team if a camper will be absent, late or picked up early.

 Late pick-up